airbus-cert/ntTraceControl/README.md

 |Microsoft-Windows-WMI-Activity|1418ef04-b0b4-4623-bf7e-d74ab47bbdaa|Write-WMIActivityEventId*|

-As generating new ones is only a call to the Transluator project, it will be easy to add more if needed.
+As generating new ones is only a call to the Translator project, it will be easy to add more if needed.